 Treatments for peripheral neuropathy

 The people at Sean’s Massage Center surround their clients with an atmosphere of relaxation and calm with a heated massage table, Aveda oils, and soothing music.
 Sean is trained in a broad variety of techniques and his massage is part of the OSU health benefits.
 He is a Licensed Massage Therapist who has helped clients in the Columbus, Ohio area for over 19 years.
-He has three convenient locations to better serve the people in his region – Dublin, Upper Arlington and Pickerington.
+He has two convenient locations to better serve the people in his region – Dublin/Upper Arlington and Pickerington.

 “Alternative” techniques of healing have been around for centuries and have been helpful in relieving and even healing countless people of many different maladies.
 Today massage and acupuncture therapies are known to successfully relieve an assortment of physical and emotional discomforts when administered by a professional.